Tommatheussen/gmm_map/README.md

 All map data is based on **official Graspop Metal Meeting app data**, which is publicly accessible.
 Data is fetched using [Bruno](https://www.usebruno.com/) and minimally processed — mostly removing unnecessary top-level properties — before being stored as structured JSON files:

-- `layers.json` — defines POI categories and visual styling
+- `layers.json`: defines POI categories and visual styling
-- `pois.json` — contains coordinates, polygons, and metadata for map elements
+- `pois.json`: contains coordinates, polygons, and metadata for map elements
+- `overrides.json`: allows overriding of source data, while preserving the original.
+This helps us move data accross different years to the same layers.

-Each year has its own data folder containing these two files.
+Each year has its own data folder containing these three files.

 > ⚠️ Data © Graspop Metal Meeting.
 This project is a **fan-made visualization tool** and not affiliated with the festival organizers.